Shoma-Asaka/mechanopharm-infer/README.md

 ## Acknowledgements

-This project was revised with the assistance of Claude Code.
+This project was revised with the assistance of 'Claude Code'.
 All AI-generated contributions have been audited and approved by the developers, who maintain full accountability for this release.

 ## License